hrittikhere/hrittikhere/README.md

 ###
 <h1 align="center">Hey <img src="Hi.gif" width="40px" />, Welcome to my GitHub 👨‍💻❤️</h1>

 ## Everyone knows me as Hrittik, for me coding is way to create dreams into real life applications and solve problems.
 Not much to share right now.
-I'm in my beta phase.
+I'm in my beta phase and a β Microsoft Learn Student Ambassador.

 <ul>
     <li>🌱 I’m currently learning everything 🤣 </li>